worcester-esu/wesu-website/src/jbake/content/about-youngleaders.md

 Firebrand Unit supports Young Leaders in Worcester.
 We meet once a term and our activities are usually about training, adventure and/or leadership.
 Please [get in touch](contact.html) to find out about our next meeting or other information.

 All Young Leaders in Worcester must be registered with Firebrand.
-If you're not sure, please get in touch and we can let you know.
+If you're not sure whether you are, please get in touch and we can let you know.